 Campus parking kiosks are available in several metered parking locations.
 The parking kiosks accept credit cards and coins.
 The minimum to use a credit card is $2.
 Day passes can also be purchased at the parking kiosks for $7.
 The City of Troy provides metered parking spaces on the street surrounding the main campus.

 Metered parking is in effect Monday through Friday, 8:00 a.m. to 5:00 p.m.

 The “D” permit or a meter permit are the only valid permits allowed in metered spaces in any RPI lot.

-There is an electric vehicle charging station positioned in the "B" lot across from the Houston Field House.
-It is part of the "Chargepoint network" and users must be registered with the third-party service.
+There are electric vehicle charging stations located around the campus.
+They are a part of the "Chargepoint network" and users must be registered with the third-party service.
 Locations can be easily identified within the network search feature.
-All are welcome to park and charge on a first-come, first-serve basis, and there is no cost to park while charging one's electric vehicle.
+All campus permit holders are welcome to park and charge on a first-come, first-serve basis.
+There is a station maximum of 4 hours of charge.

 - A valid driver’s license and State or Province vehicle registration are required to park on Rensselaer property.

 - Permit and lot regulations are in effect year-round, Monday through Friday from 8:00 a.m. to 5:00 p.m.
 Service, handicapped, public safety, and restricted parking areas are still enforced 24 hours a day.